Acne No More Review

 The reason why these claims are dubious is because:

-- There is no research that shows that 95 percent of people affected by acne end up worse than they were before after starting treatment.
+- There is no research that shows that 95 percent of people affected by acne end up worse than they were before after starting treatment3.

-- It has been proven that acne treatments work and even antibiotics, which don’t completely eliminate acne at least help to significantly reduce it.
+- It has been proven that acne treatments work and even antibiotics6, which don’t completely eliminate acne at least help to significantly reduce it.

 Can Anyone Benefit From Acne No More?